thecsw/MemePolice_bot/README.md

 ### Installing

-Nothing too complicated.
-The source code is written in python, so no worries.

 The only thing that needs to be done before execution is the config profile.
 In the config profile you should fill your Reddit API details.

 For that please follow these steps